Structure algebras of finite set-theoretic solutions of the Yang--Baxter equation: A description of the structure monoid and right Noetherian structure algebras

 \begin{cor} Let $(X,r)$ be a finite left non-degenerate solution of the Yang--Baxter equation.
 Let $K$ be a field, $A=A(X,r)$ and $M=M(X,r)$.
 If $A$ satisfies the left Ore condition (e.g., if $A$ is abelian, or more generally a Malcev nilpotent monoid, see \cite{JO,CJKVAV2020} for the definition) then $K[M]$ is right Noetherian. \begin{proof} This follows at once from Theorem~\ref{idealchainNoetherian} because the assumptions easily imply that for $Y\in\mc{L}_u=\mc{L}_u(i)$ the semigroup $ (dw_Y,\id)\circ M_{YY}$ is cancellative by Lemma~\ref{lemma8}. \end{proof} \end{cor}

-If in Corollary~\ref{ApplOre} the left derived monoid $A(X,r)$ is abelian then we can show that $K[M(X,r)]$ also is left Noetherian.
-To prove this we recall that in \cite{MR2290908} regular submonoids of the holomorph of a cancellative abelian monoid have been studied, i.e., submonoids $M=\{(a,\lambda_a):a\in A\}$ of $A\rtimes{\Aut(A,+)}$ with $A$ a cancellative abelian monoid.
+Recall that in \cite{MR2290908} regular submonoids of the holomorph of a cancellative abelian monoid have been studied, i.e., submonoids $M=\{(a,\lambda_a):a\in A\}$ of $A\rtimes{\Aut(A,+)}$ with $A$ a cancellative abelian monoid.
 Such monoids are said to be of IG-type \cite{MR2290908}; in case $A$ is free abelian they were studied earlier by Gateva-Ivanova and Van den Bergh \cite{GVdB} and Jespers and Okni\'nski \cite{MR2189580} and are called monoids of I-type.
 In the latter case, their monoid algebras are the structure algebras of involutive non-degenerate solutions of the Yang--Baxter equation.
 Note that such monoids are YB-semitrusses $(A,+,\circ,\lambda,\id)$ as studied in \cite{CoJeVAVe21x}.
 For a monoid $M$ of IG-type, it is shown in \cite[Proposition~2.4]{MR2290908} that $K[M]$ is left and right Noetherian if and only if $A$ is finitely generated as a monoid (or equivalently, $M$ is a finitely generated monoid).
 Furthermore in \cite[Theorem~2.5]{MR2290908} it is shown that such monoids are epimorphic images of monoids of I-type.
 We now extend this result to the structure algebra $K[M(X,r)]$ of a finite left non-degenerate solution $(X,r)$ of the Yang--Baxter equation with abelian left derived structure monoid $A(X,r)$ (note that such a monoid is not necessarily cancellative).
 The proof follows the same lines as the proof of \cite[Theorem~2.5]{MR2290908}.